Best Waffle Makers Not Made in China

 This particular waffle iron is from Nordic Ware, which still makes the vast majority of its products in America.

-If you’re serious about your waffles—and I mean serious—you’ll want to look into commercial waffle makers from brands like HVD, AMPI and Krampouz.
-We’re talking into the stratosphere of $1000-$5000 at this point, but if you happen to need one for your business (or if you have a LOT of disposable income), you’ll want to look at these brands.
+For other options, check out brands like Neumärker, HVD, and AMPI.
+We’re talking into the stratosphere of $1000-$5000 but if you happen to need one for your business (or if you have a LOT of disposable income), you’ll want to look at these brands.
 From what I can see, they’re still made in places like Belgium and France and the absolute best money can buy.
+The Belgian Kitchen has an excellent rundown of them as well as some fascinating information about truly authentic Belgian waffles.

 Conclusion